-- First Postcard: The first mailing will be sent approximately 55 days before each election, reminding voters to watch for their Vote by Mail ballot and to check their status and make sure they are registered correctly for the upcoming party specific primary in March. - Second Postcard: The second mailing will be sent approximately 22 days before the election to remind voters when Vote Centers open, options for returning their ballot, and to vote early and avoid lines on Election Day.
+- First Postcard: The first mailing will be sent approximately 55 days before each election, reminding voters to watch for their Vote by Mail ballot and to check their status and make sure they are registered correctly for the upcoming party specific primary in March. - Second Postcard: The second mailing will be sent approximately 22 days before the election to remind voters when Vote Centers open, options for returning their ballot, including reminder to sign their envelope, and to vote early and avoid lines on Election Day.